 A complete guide on how to get from Marco Polo airport to Venice.
-Learn the best ways to get to your hotel with complete instructions and pictures!
+Learn the best ways to get to your hotel with complete instructions, pictures, and prices.

 Most places are pretty straight forward on how to get from the airport to your hotel.
-Uber, taxi, metro, etc. Venice is not quite as simple and if you’re not careful you can get yourself royally screwed on how much you pay by not knowing in advance how to get from point a to point b.
+Uber, taxi, metro, etc. Venice is not quite as simple.
+If you’re not careful you can get yourself royally screwed on how much you pay by not knowing in advance how to get from point a to point b.

 Thankfully, the fact that you’re reading this post means you are above being taken for the confused tourist and will have a game plan for how to get from Marco Polo airport to Venice.

-I’ll take you through the fastest and cheapest ways to get to the city center of Venice so you don’t have to break a sweat wandering around the airport and waiting for your phone to get a signal so you can figure out where to go next.
+I’ll take you through the fastest and cheapest ways to get from Venice airport to Venice island (i.e. the tourist/city center).
+This post will help you avoid wandering around the airport trying to figure out where to go next.

-There is a highway and railway that connects the mainland with the island, but there are no cars allowed past the parking lot and garage at the entrance of the island.
+There is a highway and railway that connects the mainland with the island, but cars are not allowed past the parking lot and garage at the entrance of the island.

 From this point on your only method of transportation is by boat or foot.
-Which leads to my favorite way to get from the Marco Polo Venice airport to Venice.
+Which leads to my favorite way to get from the Marco Polo Venice airport to the city (tourist) center.
 The Alilaguna water bus.

 **Each transportation method that is listed can also be used in reverse to get from Venice to Marco Polo airport.